-Visually transformed actors – Cineworld has become so advanced that it is now capable of portraying virtually everything the wish to.
-They very artfully use the latest techniques to transform characters they want to bring to the screen and they usually succeed to such an extent that the characters become iconic.
+Actors visually transformed – Cineworld has become so advanced that it is now capable of portraying virtually everything it wishes to.
+It very artfully uses the latest techniques to transform characters it wants to bring to the screen and it usually succeeds to such an extent that the characters become iconic.
 Not only the characters become household names but the actors who portray them also become very famous and their performances are greatly appreciated.

 Zoe Saldana went through some amazing make-up sessions and special effects to look like fantastic characters Neytiri in ‘Avatar.’
 The technology used in the film consisted of more than three thousand special effects, motion capture methods and stereoscopic vision cameras.
 On screen the visual effects are recognised as specifically exceptional.

 Andy Serkis played the role of Caesar in ‘Planet of the Apes.’
 Although Caesar was created through a digital movement technique, Andy Serkis served as the moving example of the character.